 The loss of chicken feed in broiler houses by the pest readily consuming spilt feed increases production costs, while feeding on lesser mealworms in preference to feed lowers bird nutrition.
 In addition, feeding on beetle larvae directly increases the likelihood of ingesting disease organisms or parasites.

 No acceptable field control strategies have been developed for darkling beetle control and therefore there has been little long term success in controlling the pest.
-In Australia, the meat chicken industry has been concerned in recent years over the inadequacies of current control practices, i.e., regular applications of insecticides to the floors and lower walls of broiler houses, and for this reason commissioned research to develop acceptable control stratagems for darkling beetle.
-The results of this research have shown that the current standard industry insecticide is not effective when applied to broiler house floors, a situation exacerbated by strong and widespread insecticide resistance occurring in broiler house beetle populations.
+Research in Australia have shown that the current standard industry insecticide is not effective when applied to broiler house floors, and this situation is exacerbated by strong and widespread insecticide resistance that occurs in broiler house beetle populations.
+More research are underway to develop an effective method to control darkling beetle in poultry houses.

 For more information, refer to the reading list below.